yoshisen/current-affairs-forecasting/アメリカはウクライナ・ロシア戦争の停戦を実現できるのか？Can the U.S. Facilitate a Ceasefire in the Ukraine-Russia War?.md

 Therefore, the idea of a ceasefire and peace talks happening by April 2025, as Trump envisions, remains highly unrealistic.

 20250222

+The prediction was successful.
+The future of the Russia-Ukraine war is bound to be tense.
+Only when one side's economy collapses can there be a chance of a ceasefire.